Overview:

 Run this command script to determine the current Sweep Interval setting.
 If the setting is greater that 0, then proceed with the actions below to amend that setting.

-Define the following two variables, it makes life easier, in that you do not have to type in the user name and password every time you issue a command.
+Define the variables USER and PASSWORD, it makes life easier, in that you do not have to type in the user name and password every time you issue a command.
+Substitute the Firebird 'bin' folder path appropriate to its location on your server.

 SET ISC_USER=SYSDBA